 New Classes to Overcome Social Anxiety

-Learn how to overcome social anxiety with a group of like minded people.
-We offer an 8 week course consisting of 8 two and a half hour sessions, attend once a week for 8 weeks.
-No classes held on public holidays.
+Learn how to overcome social anxiety with a group of like-minded people.
+We offer an 8-week course consisting of 8 two-and-a-half-hour sessions, attend once a week for 8 weeks.
+No classes are held on public holidays

 Intensive Course Schedule